DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 End-users can click cells and thus activate in-place editors, provided that you include the `TableInlineCellEditing` plugin into the Grid's configuration.
 To save changes, they can move focus or press Enter.
 Esc discards changes and deactivates the cell editor.

 Note that plugin hasn't built-in tabulation.
-Users can implement in by define custom `Table.Cell` component.
+Users can implement it by defining custom `Table.Cell` component.
 You can see how to override our built-in components in the [Fundamentals Guide](./fundamentals.md#customize-the-appearance).

 .embedded-demo({ "path": "grid-editing/inline-cell-editing", "showThemeSelector": true })